rhel-labs/instruqt/rh1-centos-conversion/02-prepare-for-conversion/assignment.md

 difficulty: basic
 ---

-## What is Convert2RHEL

-Convert2RHEL is a command line utility that allows for self-service migration between RHEL-like distributions to officially supported Red Hat Enterprise Linux instances.

-The convert2rhel tool handles subscribing the target system to your Red Hat customer account while maintaining customizations, configurations, and workloads.

-Convert2RHEL is also a supported operation which means if you run into issues with the conversion process, you can open a ticket with Red Hat Support.

 Before you begin the installation process, verify that you are running CentOS Linux and on the latest minor version.